einast/einast.github.io/_posts/2019-10-28-Teams message cards - Office 365 Health status.md

 **5. Automation**

 To schedule the script, there are several ways.
 I prefer an Azure automation runbook.
-As the runbooks can only be run once per hour, you can either create 4 schedules, or set up another [Azure Logic Apps](https://blogs.technet.microsoft.com/stefan_stranger/2017/06/23/azur-logic-apps-schedule-your-runbooks-more-often-than-every-hour/)
+As the runbooks can only be run once per hour, you can either create 4 schedules, or set up another using [Azure Logic Apps](https://blogs.technet.microsoft.com/stefan_stranger/2017/06/23/azur-logic-apps-schedule-your-runbooks-more-often-than-every-hour/)

 Part **III** to follow...